Total variation bound for Kac's random walk: Introduction

+By a similar argument, or more generally from the theory of random walks on compact groups, we also deduce that the Haar measure is the stationary distribution of $\tilde{K}$.

-We further claim that Markov chain is aperiodic because once a point is reached, it can be reached in the next step with positive probability density for any rotation.
-It is also irreducible since along a sequence of rotations $(i_1 \wedge i_2, \ldots, i_k \wedge i_{k+1})$ that form a connected spanning graph in $K_n$, the complete graph on $n$ vertices, one can transport any point on $S^{n-1}$ to any other point with positive probability density; such sequence of rotations certainly occur with positive probability.
-Thus by general theory of Markov chains, we know that with any initial distribution $\mu$ on $S^{n-1}$,
+We further claim that the Markov chain defined by $K$ is aperiodic because once a point is reached, it can be reached in the next step with positive probability density for any rotation.
+It is also irreducible since along a~sequence of rotations $(i_1 \wedge i_2, \ldots , i_k \wedge i_{k+1})$ that form a connected spanning graph in~$K_n$, the complete graph on $n$ vertices, one can transport any point on~$S^{n-1}$ to any other point with positive probability density; such sequence of rotations certainly occur with positive probability.
+In fact, by a slightly more involved argument using Hurwitz factorization of $SO(n)$ in terms of Givens' rotations~\cite{PDLSC}, one can show that Kac's random walk on $SO(n)$ is also irreducible, which certainly implies irreducibility on $S^{n-1}$ since the latter is a projection of the former.
+Furthermore, both chains are recurrent because the state space is compact.
+Thus by convergence theory of Harris chains, we know that with any initial distribution $\mu$ on $S^{n-1}$,